DiskChunGS: Large-Scale 3D Gaussian SLAM Through Chunk-Based Memory Management: Experiments

 CaRtGS~\cite{Feng_2025} and On-The-Fly~\cite{Meuleman_2025} have not been previously evaluated on KITTI~\cite{Geiger2012CVPR} by their original authors.
 For On-The-Fly~\cite{Meuleman_2025}, we use the default hyperparameters provided by the authors, which are designed to generalize across datasets.
 For CaRtGS~\cite{Feng_2025}, initially intended for indoor scenes, we fine-tune hyperparameters to optimize performance on outdoor sequences.
 Our method uses a chunk size of 10 meters for all datasets.

-Our method adapts to available processing time, utilizing whatever time exists between incoming frames for map refinement.
+Our method adapts to available processing time, using any time between incoming frames for map refinement.
 To demonstrate this adaptability, we evaluate at vehicle speeds of 5 km/h and 20 km/h on the KITTI~\cite{Geiger2012CVPR} dataset, corresponding to longer and shorter inter-frame intervals.
 CaRtGS~\cite{Feng_2025} operates similarly and is evaluated at 5 km/h, while other baseline methods use their default configurations with fixed iteration counts per frame.